davidbowland/jokes-ui/infrastructure/README.md

-# Infrastructure for lambda-jokes-handler
+# Infrastructure for jokes-ui

-Infrastructure as Code for lambda-jokes-handler
+Infrastructure as Code for jokes-ui

 ## Setup